Expensify/App/README.md

 # Philosophy
 This application is built with the following principles.
+1. **Data Flow** - Ideally, this is how data flows through the app:
+    1. Server pushes data to the disk of any client
+    1. Disk pushes data to the UI
+    1. UI pushes data to people's brains
+    1. Brain pushes data into UI inputs
+    1. UI inputs pushes data to the server
+    1. Go to 1
 1. **Offline first**
     - All data that is brought into the app should be stored immediately in Ion which puts the data into persistent storage (eg. localStorage on browser platforms)
     - All data that is displayed, comes from persistent storage (Ion)